-- Share of Population Living Below Poverty Line: Full Weight (~1.92 Points)
+- Share of Population Living in Poverty: Full Weight (~1.79 Points)

 Family-Related Stress – Total Points: 25

-Note: This composite metric considers the percentage of parents who felt angry with their child, felt the child does things to bother him or is difficult to care.
+Note: This composite metric considers the percentage of parents who felt angry with their child, felt the child does things to bother them or felt the child is difficult to care for.

-Note: This metric measures the percentage of parents who have someone that could turn to for day-to-day emotional support with parenting or raising children.
+Note: This metric measures the percentage of parents who do not have someone they can turn to for day-to-day emotional support with parenting or raising children.

 Health- & Safety-Related Stress – Total Points: 25